 Established in 1997, Prince & Pilgrim is an intimate, independent art gallery situated in Richmond, Greater London.
-It specialises in contemporary British painting, ceramics and sculpture.
+It specialises in contemporary British art and Aboriginal Art.

 Prince & Pilgrim’s artists demonstrate a wide range of style and media, yet they are commonly united by a strong, painterly aesthetic.
 The gallery is particularly partial to artwork from the South-West, and its founding ethos aimed to emulate the friendly, open style of Cornwall’s best galleries.

 Prince & Pilgrim promotes artists in their early to mid-careers; keen to influence and encourage their progression in the art world, as well as provide a collection for clients with a variety of budgets.
 We believe that art is at its best when hung and cherished within the home.

 I am often asked two questions about Prince & Pilgrim:

 The name Prince & Pilgrim was taken from the plaques on our stable wall which labelled the stalls of the two horses who lived there in 1902.
 The horses were called Prince and Pilgrim.
 We (the original partners) thought the names not only sounded right for our gallery, but were also kind of appropriate for us - the two English partners were the princes and the two Americans were the pilgrims.